john-james-ai/BreastCancerDetection/jbook/content/02_data_prep/02_segmentation/01_binary.md

 ## Binary Masking

-In binary masking, each pixel in the binary mask has one of two values: ‘0’ representing the background, and ‘1’ or the maximum pixel intensity value i.e. ‘255’, corresponding to the image foreground.
-For the remainder of this discussion, we will use binary mask pixel values 0 and 1.
+In binary masking, each pixel in the binary mask has one of two values: ‘0’ representing the background, and ‘1’, corresponding to the image foreground.

-Whether the pixel value in the binary mask is assigned a 0 or 1 depends on whether the associated image pixel value meets a designated or automatically selected threshold.
+Whether the pixel value in the binary mask is assigned a 0 or 1 depends on whether the associated image pixel value meets a manually designated or automatically selected threshold.
 Simply put, each pixel value $M_{i,j}$ in a binary mask $M$ is set to 0 if the corresponding pixel value $I_{i,j}$ in image $I$ is less than or equal to a threshold $T$, and set to 1 otherwise.

 In other words: